METARCHY/about_metarchy/docs/metarchy-rules.md

     - All Resource Tokens used as "Conflict Outcome Bets" are not returned, regardless of the Conflict's outcome.
 - **Victory:** The winning Actor survives and claims the Location's Reward (Value Tokens or Resource Tokens depending on the Actor type and Location).
 - **Defeat:** Losing Actors are immediately removed from the Location.
-- **Draw:** For Politicians: a resolution loop occurs instantly using the next Arguments in their **Argument Queue** (2nd, then 3rd) until only the Winners remain in the Location.
-(If an Electricity Bet forces a re-roll on any Actor, the queue is also used).
+- **Draw:** For Politicians: a quick Rock-Scissors-Paper resolution until only the Winners remain in the Location.
 For Scientists: no needs to resolve, all Scientists remain in the location.
 For Artists: no needs to resolve, all Artists leave the location.

-Players recive Value Tokens for their Actors remaining in the Location, and Rescourse Tokens for Robots in the locations (3 units if there is only one robot, and only 1 unit if there are more than one robot)
+Players recive Value Tokens for their Actors remaining in the Location, and Rescourse Tokens for Robots in the locations (3 units if there is only one robot, and only 1 unit if there are more than one robot in the Location)

-### 6️⃣ Phase 6 - Exchange
+### 6️⃣ Phase 6 - Market
 Players may purchase items.
 - Players may choose to spend Production + Electricity + Recycling Tokens (1 unit of each) to buy random Action Card from the deck.